kojima-hi/PC_Setting/linux/README.md

 example
 ```
-Create a repository on GitHub with command line.
+Create a private repository on GitHub using command line.
 $ git init
-$ git create "test" # you can use this command by hub
+$ git create -p "test" # you can use this command by hub
 ```

 ## Python